leenooks/phpLDAPadmin/README.md

 Since 2003 many things have changed - initial development was done in CVS and the project was hosted on Sourceforge.
 In 2009, CVS was swapped out for GIT, and in around 2011 the project was moved to Github.

-The PLA v1.2.x stream was created in July 2009.
+The PLA v1.2.x stream was created in July 2009 and takes place on the branch named: `BRANCH-1.2`.

 Work on PLA v2 has started and some information on that is below.
 Soon `master` will be updated and `BRANCH-2.0` will be visible in git.
 Until then, a sneak peak of v2 is available [here](https://phpldapadmin.servio.leenooks.net)

 ## THANK YOU
 Over the years, many, many, many people have supported PLA with either their time, their coding or with financial donations.
-I have tried to send an email to acknowledge each contribution, and if you havent seen anything personally from me, I am sorry, but please know that I do appreciate all the help I get, in whatever form it is provided.
+I have tried to send an email to acknowledge each contribution, and if you have not seen anything personally from me, I am sorry, but please know that I do appreciate all the help I get, in whatever form it is provided.

 Again, Thank You.